Language Prompt for Autonomous Driving: Introduction

 In summary, our contributions are three-fold:

 \begin{itemize} \item We propose a new large-scale language prompt set for driving scenes, named NuPrompt.
-As far as we know, it is the first dataset specializing in multiple 3D objects of interest from video domain. \item We construct a new prompt-based driving perceiving task, which requires using a language prompt as a semantic cue to predict object trajectories. \item We develop a simple end-to-end baseline model, called PromptTrack, which effectively fuses cross-modal features in a newly built prompt reasoning branch to predict referent objects, showing impressive performance. \end{itemize}
+As far as we know, it is the first dataset specializing in multiple 3D objects of interest from video domain. \item We construct a new prompt-based driving perception and prediction task, which requires using a language prompt as a semantic cue to predict object trajectories. \item We develop a simple baseline model that unifies prompt-based object tracking and motion prediction in a single framework, called PromptTrack. \end{itemize}